jump-dev/MathOptInterface.jl/docs/src/manual/implementing.md

 statuses.
 Statuses like `NEARLY_FEASIBLE_POINT` and `INFEASIBLE_POINT`, are designed to be used when the solver explicitly indicates that relaxed tolerances are satisfied or the returned point is infeasible, respectively.

-## Naming

-MOI solver interfaces may be in the same package as the solver itself (either the C wrapper if the solver is accessible through C, or the Julia code if the solver is written in Julia, for example).
-The guideline for naming the file containing the MOI wrapper is `src/MOI_wrapper.jl` and `test/MOI_wrapper.jl` for the tests.
-If the MOI wrapper implementation is spread in several files, they should be stored in a `src/MOI_wrapper` folder and included by a `src/MOI_wrapper/MOI_wrapper.jl` file.

-By convention, optimizers should not be exported and should be named `PackageName.Optimizer`.
-For example, `CPLEX.Optimizer`, `Gurobi.Optimizer`, and `Xpress.Optimizer`.